tfrege/aws-terraform-workshop/README.md

 ## First deployment

-The code base is setup to deploy a Lambda function called launch-window.
+The code base is setup to deploy a Lambda function called `launch-window`.

 Once the `apply` completes, go to the `AWS Console --> Lambda --> Functions` and find your Lambda.